tubbleWeek/Drone-Documenation/GazeboSimulation/README.md

 source ~/.zshrc
 ```

-__This lets the OS know where your ROS package is located so you can run ROS related commands__
+_This lets the OS know where your ROS package is located so you can run ROS-related commands_